Control access to critical assets through adaptive micro-segmentation

 For example, an administrator can specify a policy such as "Members of the Policy Violation Group PCI can not access the servers in Group PCI Cardholder Data" and the ESP system dynamically updates network access rules based on user group membership, machine configuration, and policy compliance levels.

 The cases for micro-segmentation

 - - Prevent lateral movement of ransomware or other malware

 - - Secure remote end-user environments, like Virtual Desktop Infrastructure (VDI)

 - - Secure Server to Server traffic

-- - Security Zones (DMZ) anywhere
+- - Define security zones anywhere

-- - Implementation of a Zero-Trust model
+- - Implement a Zero-Trust model

 Implement Adaptive Micro-Segmentation - write policy once, enforce everywhere!